 - For muscle growth, MRP’s allow the critical “every three hours” concept of meal timing to be easily achieved.

 The use of MRP’s is simple, yet critical.
-The concept of eating every three hours and perhaps more importantly getting in your protein requirements is so huge from a muscle growth ( or muscle maintenance if fat loss is the goal) standpoint that your success literally hinges on your ability to maintain your nutrition.
-While whole food meals should always be the mainstay of your eating plan, adding in two MRP packets a day can be a lifesaver – all you need is a shaker and your liquid of choice.
+The concept of eating every three hours and getting in your protein is huge from a muscle growth standpoint.
+Furthermore, it’s also huge from a muscle maintenance standpoint, if fat loss is the goal.
+Indeed, your success literally hinges on your ability to maintain your nutrition.
+Whole food meals should always be the mainstay of your eating plan.
+However, adding in two MRP packets a day can be a lifesaver.
+All you need is a shaker and your liquid of choice.
 You can even pre-make the shake and take it with you.

 The implications here are many: do you travel for your job?
 Take some MRP with you!
 Are you on the go and usually miss lunch?
 Take some with you!
 Do you work alone and can’t sit down to a meal?
 Then drink meal replacement powders!